- F-1 Students

 - A valid F-1 visa

 - Are enrolled full time (12 units for undergraduate and 8 units for graduate) and at least 1 class is in-person or hybrid.
-The in-person/hybrid class must count towards your degree requirements and you must remain enrolled in the class for the duration of Fall 2021 semester.
+The in-person/hybrid class must count towards your degree requirements and you must remain enrolled in the class for the duration of Spring 2023 semester.

 If you have any questions regarding classes, please contact your major (department) advisor.

-Option 1: Start your program in Fall 2021 taking online classes remotely from outside the U.S.
+Option 1: Start your program in Spring 2023 taking online classes remotely from outside the U.S.

 This means you can start your program online while you are in your home country.
 You should check the Fall schedule to determine the times and dates of classes.
 Some classes may be offered asynchronously, meaning that there are no certain times or dates that you must meet, this is noted in the schedule.
 There is no minimum unit requirement so you can decide how many classes you want to take.
-If you plan to begin your program of study online this Fall 2021, please complete this FALL 2021 ENROLLMENT FORM.
-Please note you must be signed into your horizon email account in order to complete this form.
-If you do not have access to Google, please use the Adobe Sign Fall 2021 Enrollment Form.
+If you decide to begin your program online, please email email@example.com regarding your I-20 options.

 We recommend that you print out an enrollment verification letter through MYCSUEB, and also print out a copy of your class schedule (which shows when & where the classes are meeting).